-In Stamp Duty cases, where an instrument is submitted for stamping (by way of filing a Stamp Duty return) after the time allowed, taxpayers are liable to pay interest and a penalty under Section 14 of the Stamp Duties Consolidation Act, 1999.
+In Stamp Duty cases, for instruments executed on or after 7 July 2012, where an instrument is submitted for stamping (by way of filing a Stamp Duty return) after the time allowed, taxpayers are liable to pay interest on late payment where the unpaid duty exceeds €30, and a surcharge under Sections 14 and 14A, respectively, of the Stamp Duties Consolidation Act, 1999.

-Where the aggregate amount of a person's tax or duty default is less than \in 6,000 and the default is not in the deliberate behaviour category, the default shall not render that person liable to a penalty.
+Where the aggregate amount of a person's tax or duty default is less than €6,000 and the default is not in the deliberate behaviour category, the default shall not render that person liable to a penalty.